 focus on eating natural whole foods, be aware of the foods that disagree with you and you can’t go far wrong.

 And far from being boring or lacking in flavour, the more natural and unprocessed your diet is the better your taste buds will become and the more pleasurable food will be.
 A plant-based diet can be so incredibly varied and wonderful.
-Check out my recipes, which are specifically anti-inflammatory, and the resources page for a selection of fantastic plant-based blogs.
+Check out my recipes, which are specifically anti-inflammatory.
 There are more delicious and easy to prepare meals, snacks, desserts and bakes to make than you could eat in a life-time, and just so much inspiration out there!
 It’s easy to be put off when talking about the scientific side of food and health, or for the food to be imagined as unappealing, but really this couldn’t be further from the truth!

 a plant-based revolution is going on out there, it’s the most exciting thing!!